brbfreitas/website-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD in Biology <br> Working on bioacoustics at the Center of Research in Biodiversity and the Environment in Toulouse.
+role: PostDoc at IEE - University of Bern <br> Working on acoustic adaptation in frogs

 # Organizations/Affiliations to show in About widget
 organizations: